Did you click on this post because you’re tired of taking out-of-focus, bland, and poorly-lit images?

 Ask which side is your subject’s favourite, and ask them to angle that way.
-This will make them feel confident, flatter their favourite side and give the shot a bit more edge, rather than simply facing them straight on.
+This will make them feel confident, flatter their favourite side and give the shot a bit more intrigue, rather than simply facing them straight on.

 Pose their hands comfortably.
 Hands on hips, folded arms, holding one arm, playing with hair…these are all options!